"Through the power of Christ, we are learning to live in simplicity, thankfulness, contentment and generosity in the Bitterroot Valley of Montana."

 What began as a way of honoring and remembering military personnel has become a way for the congregation to lift up all those who have found a place in our hearts.

-We invite everyone to light a candle to to give thanks or as a prayer of intercession.
+We invite everyone to light a candle during the time of praise music to to give thanks or as a prayer of intercession.